andrasq/node-qerror/README.md

 Change Log
 ----------------

+- 0.2.0 - let app handle uncaught exceptions if `.ignoreUncaughtException` is set, only call `alert` and `handler` if they are functions, expose the fatal `.error`
 - 0.1.3 - do not emit a duplicate uncaught exception
 - 0.1.2 - `_installed` flag
 - 0.1.1 - remove redundant module.exports line, add is-already-installed test